Richard Gere: Personal life

-Gere had on-again/off-again relationships with actress Penelope Milford from 1971 to 1978, and painter Sylvia Martins from 1978 to 1986.
-During those years, he was also sporadically linked with Tuesday Weld, Carole Mallory, Dawn Steel, Loree Rodkin, Barbara Carrera, and Barbra Streisand.
-It was suggested that Gere had affairs with Priscilla Presley and Kim Basinger in tell-all books written by Presley's ex-boyfriend Michael Edwards and Basinger's ex-husband Ron Snyder.
+Gere had on-again/off-again relationships with actress Penelope Milford from 1971 to 1978 and painter Sylvia Martins from 1978 to 1986.
+During those years, he was also sporadically linked to Tuesday Weld, Carole Mallory, Dawn Steel, Loree Rodkin, Barbara Carrera, and Barbra Streisand.
+It was suggested that Gere had affairs with Priscilla Presley and Kim Basinger in tell-all books by Presley's ex-boyfriend Michael Edwards and Basinger's ex-husband Ron Snyder.
 Gere has also reportedly dated models Laura Bailey, Tina Chow, Dalila Di Lazzaro, and Padma Lakshmi.
 He was married to model Cindy Crawford from 1991 to 1995.

-In November 2002, Gere married model and actress Carey Lowell.
-They have a son, Homer James Jigme Gere, who was born in February 2000 and is named for his grandfathers as well as the Tibetan name "Jigme".
-In September 2013, the two separated after 11 years of marriage.
+In 2002, Gere married model and actress Carey Lowell.
+They have a son, actor Homer James Jigme Gere, who was born in February 2000 and is named for his grandfathers as well as the Tibetan name "Jigme".
+In 2013, Gere and Lowell separated.
 They spent three years in highly contested divorce proceedings in New York County Supreme Court.
 The case was settled in October 2016.
-In early April 2018, Gere married Spanish activist Alejandra Silva.
-In August 2018, they announced that they were expecting their first child; their son was born in February 2019.
-In April 2020, the birth of their second son was reported.
+In April 2018, Gere married Spanish activist Alejandra Silva.
+In August 2018, they announced that they were expecting their first child;

+their son was born in February 2019.
+In April 2020, the birth of their second son was reported..
+Gere has three biological children, but has also helped to raise his stepson Albert Friedland, born to Silva in 2012 during her prior marriage.

 Gere's interest in Buddhism began when he was in his 20s.
-Gere first studied Zen Buddhism under Kyozan Joshu Sasaki.
+He first studied Zen Buddhism under Kyozan Joshu Sasaki.
 After studying Zen for five or six years, he and Brazilian painter Sylvia Martins traveled in 1978 to Nepal, where Gere met many Tibetan monks and lamas.
-He then met the 14th Dalai Lama in India and became a practicing Tibetan Buddhist (specifically of the Gelugpa school) and an active supporter of the Dalai Lama.
+He met the 14th Dalai Lama in India and became a practicing Tibetan Buddhist (specifically of the Gelugpa school) and an active supporter of the Dalai Lama.

 In February 2023, Gere was diagnosed and hospitalized with pneumonia during a family vacation in Nuevo Vallarta in Mexico.
-It was reported by his wife that he had fully recovered from his illness.
+His wife said he had fully recovered from his illness.

-Gere has often been included on lists of famous vegetarians.
-However, his status as a vegetarian is disputed.
+Gere has often been included on lists of famous vegetarians, but his status as a vegetarian is disputed.